singhun1t/FinancialTracker/README.md

 ## Future Work

-Outline potential future enhancements or functionalities you might consider adding:

 - Have a method that calculates the totals of transactions for a period of Time to show how much was deposited vs spent
 - Organize deposits to be stored separately from payments